Seeking Treatment for Schizophrenia: George Spehn's Patient Story

 His nurse practitioner provides him with primary medical care services and refers him to other specialists when necessary.
 His Care Manager coordinates his medical care needs and provides him with education to help manage his physical and mental health conditions to improve his overall health.
 Tom Williamson, MD, internal medicine, is the collaborating physician of Firelands Counseling and Recovery Services Plus.

-George is very committed to the program and participates in many of its offerings.
+George is very committed to his treatment for schizophrenia and participates in many of its offerings.
 He attends cooking classes two times a month, where he learns how to prepare nutritious meals within a limited budget.
 He especially enjoys working out at the Sandusky YMCA three times a week, where he swims, rides the stationary bike and walks on the treadmill.
 The program also offers a smoking cessation course and a yoga class.
 “I’m learning how to make better food choices, and how important it is to exercise regularly.
 I haven’t tried the yoga class yet.
 I’m not sure I can get into the positions!”

 “We all enjoy working with George because he really tries,” says Meghan.
 “He incorporates what we teach him into his daily life and it has really paid off.
 He has a good sense of humor too!”